Wednesday, February 11, 2026

 Unlike term life insurance, which expires after a specific period, variable life insurance is permanent, as long as you continue to pay the required premiums and maintain the minimum cash value to cover policy costs.

-2. Investment Options and Cash Value Growth
+2. Investment Sub-Accounts: Maximizing Cash Value Growth in a Variable Policy

 The most appealing feature of VLI is the ability to grow your policy’s cash value through investments.
 You can usually choose from a portfolio of sub-accounts that include stocks, bonds, and other assets.
 Your returns are tied directly to how these investments perform.
 This is where the “variable” part comes into play — unlike whole life insurance with fixed interest, your returns may be high in a good market or drop during downturns.